txt/ase19/docs/optimize.md

+The two standard algorithms everyone beginning data mining and optimizer persons uses are LSR and NSGA-II.

+LSR was discussed [before](lsr.md).
+Here, we introduce optimizing and NSGA-II.

 #   Optimization

-Having read [lst](lsr.md), we have some idea how data miners can find the structure within data.
+Having read [lsr](lsr.md), we have some idea how data miners can find the structure within data.
-How is that different to Optimizers?
+How is that different to optimizers?
 Well:

 - Data miners report "what is"
 - Optimizers report "what to do",  in order to reach some goal.